ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 deployment in the Internet.

+This document updates the similarly titled {{!RFC5033}} that was published in 2007 as a Best Current Practice to evaluate new congestion control algorithms as Experimental or Proposed Standard RFCs.

+In 2007, TCP was the dominant consumer of this work, and proposals were typically discussed in research groups, for example the Internet Congestion Control Research Group (ICCRG).

+Since RFC 5033 was published, many conditions have changed.
+The set of protocols using these algorithms has spread beyond TCP and SCTP to include DCCP, QUIC, and beyond.
+Some congestion control algorithm proponents now have the opportunity to test and deploy at scale without IETF review.
+There is more interest in specialized use cases such as data centers and real-time protocols.
+Finally, the community has gained much more experience with indications of congestion beyond packet loss.

-This document updates the similarly titled {{!RFC5033}} that was published in 2007.
-Since then, multiple congestion control algorithms were developed outside of the IETF, including at least two that saw large scale deployment: Cubic {{HRX08}} and BBR {{BBR-draft}}.
+Multiple congestion control algorithms have been developed outside of the IETF, including at least two that saw large scale deployment: Cubic {{HRX08}} and BBR {{BBR-draft}}.

 Cubic was documented in a research publication in 2007 {{HRX08}},